 LGS-SOAR

-The LGS-SOAR (Summer Opportunity for Academic Research) (May 30-August 4, 2023) partners with the well-established Emory College SURE (Summer Undergraduate Research Experience) Program and will host potential LGS students (current NON-Emory Undergraduate scholars) who want to explore, experience, and conduct full-time independent and mentored research for the summer.
+The LGS-SOAR Program (May 29-August 2) partners with the well-established Emory College SURE (Summer Undergraduate Research Experience) Program and will host potential LGS students (current NON-Emory Undergraduate scholars) who want to explore, experience, and conduct full-time independent and mentored research in the biomedical, biological, natural and public health sciences along with scholarly inquiry in the humanities and humanistic social sciences for the summer.

 About the Program

-The 2023 LGS-SOAR Program will be a 10-week summer learning experience.
+The 2024 LGS-SOAR Program will be a 10-week summer learning experience.
 LGS-SOAR scholars will participate in Professional Development and Research Ethics Sessions with the LGS-SOAR Leadership team.
-LGS-SOAR provides an opportunity to build your professional network and have an immersion experience that will help prepare you for graduate school in all fields of studies offered at the Laney Graduate School.
+LGS-SOAR provides an opportunity to build your professional network and have a targeted experience that will help prepare you for graduate school in all fields of studies offered at the Laney Graduate School.
 The sessions will include topics such as:

 This learning experience will be offered both in-person and virtual.
 Below are the different learning experiences:

-- The scholar will be required to participate in the LGS-SOAR Professional Development and Research Ethics sessions over the summer beginning May 30, 2023, and ending August 4, 2023.
-Additionally, a final report will be required as well as participation in a 2023 Research Symposium.
+• The scholar will be required to participate in the LGS-SOAR Professional Development and Research Ethics sessions over the summer, beginning May 29, 2024, and ending August 2, 2024.
+Additionally, a final report will be required, as well as participation in a 2024 Research Symposium.

-- This program option is ideal for scholars currently in their 2ndor 3rdyear of their undergraduate degree who have conducted some research, are interested in graduate school, and desire an intensive, immersion research experience.
+• This program option is ideal for scholars currently in the 2nd or 3rd year of their undergraduate degree who have conducted some research, are interested in graduate school, and desire an intensive, immersion research experience.

 Finding a Mentor

-- Use local media, the library, other web resources to seek additional information and review our tips for identifying a mentor on our Finding a Mentorpage).
+• Use local media, the library, and other web resources to seek additional information and review our tips for identifying a mentor on our Finding a Mentor page).

-- This 10-week remote program differs from LGS-SOAR On-Campus in that scholars will not work directly with Faculty Mentors to conduct research; however, they will participate in Research Discipline sessions led by current Laney Graduate School students.
+• A 9-week remote program differs from the On-Campus experience in that scholars will not work directly with Faculty Mentors to conduct research; however, they will participate in highly curated Research Discipline sessions led by current Laney Graduate School students.

-- This program option is ideal for scholars currently in their 2ndor 3rdyear of their undergraduate degree who have conducted some research and are interested in graduate school; however, due to numerous factors they cannot engage in person.
+• This program option is ideal for scholars currently in the 1st or 2nd year of their undergraduate degree who have conducted some research and are interested in graduate school; however, due to numerous factors, they cannot engage in person.

 Eligibility